 Transfer of responsibility for regulation of consumer credit

-In March 2024 Cabinet approved the transfer of responsibility for regulating the Credit Contracts and Consumer Finance Act (CCCF Act) from the Commerce Commission (Commission) to the Financial Markets Authority (FMA).
+In 2024 Cabinet approved the transfer of responsibility for regulating the Credit Contracts and Consumer Finance Act (CCCF Act) from the Commerce Commission to the Financial Markets Authority.

-The transfer of regulatory responsibility for the CCCF Act to the FMA is being effected by the Credit Contracts and Consumer Finance Amendment Bill (Amendment Bill) introduced to Parliament on 31 March 2025.
+The transfer is being effected by the Credit Contracts and Consumer Finance Amendment Bill (Amendment Bill).

 Credit Contracts and Consumer Finance Amendment Bill

-The Amendment Bill also makes a number of other changes to the CCCF Act and you can read more about the Amendment Bill and changes to the CCCF Act on the Ministry of Business, Innovation and Employment’s website.
+The Amendment Bill also makes a number of other changes to the CCCFA and you can read more about the Amendment Bill and changes to the CCCFA on the Ministry of Business, Innovation and Employment’s website.

 For a copy of the Amendment Bill and to follow progress of the Amendment Bill through the legislative process visit New Zealand Parliament website.

-Until the date of transfer of responsibility, lenders should continue to engage with the Commission in relation to CCCF Act matters.
-For any queries about current CCCF Act matters please visit the Commerce Commission website or contact their team via email
+For any queries about current CCCFA matters please visit the Commerce Commission website or contact their team via email.

 Useful links